deeki/Project2/README.md

 # Project2
-A webpage with search ans sort functionlaity using javascript
+A webpage with search and sort functionlaity using javascript